imjoseangel/sandbox/kubernetes/netdebug/README.md

 Install Wireshark on your favourite Operating System (Mac, Windows or Linux) and open it.

-The initial screen is like this:
+The initial screen should be like:

 ![Wireshark Initial Screen](./files/startup-wireshark.png)

-Find what of all the interfaces shown is the one being used more actively:
+Locate what of all the interfaces shown is the one being used more actively:

 ![Active Interface](./files/wireshark-traffic-initial.png)